homiedopie/beberlei.de/2013/03/04/doctrine_repositories.rst

         }
     }

-Stricly speaking, the ``UserSpecification`` violates the single reponsibility principle, which prevents the composability of specifications and reuse in different repositories.
+Strictly speaking, the ``UserSpecification`` violates the single responsibility principle, which prevents the composability of specifications and reuse in different repositories.
 This is apparent by the ``$expr = "1=1";`` line that is required to make the combination of conditions possible.